KvanQuilst/lpc1114-ada-runtime/README.md

-#Ada Runtime Library for NXP LPC1114/102 Microchip
+# Ada Runtime Library for NXP LPC1114/102 Microchip

-Dylan Eskew
+This repository is an Ada runtime library for the NXP LPC1114/102 bare metal target.